Note: As a subsidiary of

 Beehive Maintenance and Manipulation (20 Credits)

-Students will learn to maintain and manipulate beehives.
+Learners will learn to maintain and manipulate beehives.
 After this course you will be able to:

 Beehive Disease Planning and Control